-NVRL Tests: BK viruria can be confirmed using EM or PCR, and viraemia can be confirmed by PCR.
+NVRL Tests: BK viruria and viraemia can be confirmed by PCR.
 Please note that BKV viral load in blood may be performed on plasma or serum: it is important if monitoring a patient that the same sample type is used on each occasion to ensure sequential viral load results are comparable.